rdbox-intec/rdbox/README.md

    - It is possible to get security measures such as VPN and firewall andmore..., and convenient functions such as network application.
 ### 2. The RDBOX can be made with general equipment.
 * You can start using it with the "laptop" and "Raspberry Pi3B / 3B +" you may already have.
-   - You can start using it with the "laptop" and "Raspberry Pi3B / 3B +" you may already have.
 ### 3. The RDBOX take in the good points of other companies' robot development platforms.
 * It can be used by combining "simulator linkage" and "existing API service" that other companies are good at.
    - Object Detection API